thegricean/overinformativeness/README.md

 - more overspecification when talking to a real speaker (van der Wege 2009)

 - lower overspecification rates in simpler visual arrays (Davies & Katsos, 2009, 2013)

+- more overspecification as number of distractors increases (Pechmann 1989, Koolen et al 2011)

 - Does it fit in with Engelhardt et al 2006 findings?
 Their design: 4 sentence types*2 referent confexts (either one or two referents):